-For the purposes of section 23 of the PGPA Act and section 18 of the Public Governance, Performance and Accountability Rule 2014, the Deputy Secretary of the Skills and Training Group of the Department of
+For the purposes of section 23 of the PGPA Act and section 18 of the Public Governance, Performance and Accountability Rule 2014, the Deputy Secretary of the Skills and Training Group of the Department of Employment and Workplace Relations has been delegated by the Secretary of the Department of Employment and Workplace Relations to approve the commitment and expenditure of relevant money to make payments to employers, Australian Apprentices and Registered Training Organisations in accordance with the eligibility requirements set out in the Guidelines.

-Part A. Introduction Page 7 of 56
+Part A. Introduction Page 7 of 57